-First aid certifications issued by St. John Ambulance India and Indian Red Cross Society are awarded to candidates who have attended a course of theoretical and practical work and who have passed a professionally supervised examination.
+First aid certifications issued by St. John Ambulance Association and the Indian Red Cross Society are awarded to candidates who have attended a course of theoretical and practical work and who have passed a professionally supervised examination.

-B.2 FIRST AID AND THE LAW
+A.2 FIRST AID AND THE LAW